How is Wheelchair curling played?

 Are there sweepers in Wheelchair curling?

-One of the main differences between able-bodied curling and Wheelchair curling is the fact that there is no sweeping in Wheelchair curling.
-This means that each throw of the stone must be even more precise, as there is no option to influence the speed or direction of the stone by sweeping the ice as you do in able-bodied curling.
+One of the main differences between non-disabled curling and Wheelchair curling is the fact that there is no sweeping in Wheelchair curling.
+This means that each throw of the stone must be even more precise, as there is no option to influence the speed or direction of the stone by sweeping the ice as you do in non-disabled curling.

 The player’s wheelchair must be stationary during the throw and the stones can be thrown by hand or given an initial push with a cue.

 When was Wheelchair curling introduced to the Paralympic Winter Games?

 The first World Wheelchair curling Championship was held in January 2002 and, in March that year, the International Paralympic Committee granted official medal status to Wheelchair curling for mixed gender teams.

 Wheelchair curling was first introduced to the Paralympic Winter Games at the Torino 2006 Paralympic Winter Games.
 Since its introduction, Canada has been the most dominant nation, picking up Gold in Torino in 2006, Vancouver in 2010 and Sochi in 2014.

 In 2018 in PyeongChang, it was this year’s host nation China who picked up their first ever Paralympic Winter Games Gold, defeating Norway in the final with Canada picking up bronze.

 Other countries to have won medals in Wheelchair curling include Great Britain, Sweden, South Korea and Russia.